moj-analytical-services/coffee_roulette_pairs/README.md

 ## Usage

-1. Updated names.csv with the names of participants, and include any unwanted pairings within unwantedpairs.csv in two columns.
+1. Update names.csv with the names of participants, and include any unwanted pairings in unwantedpairs.csv in two columns.

-1. Run code, which outputs pairs for each round such that everyone participates in each round.
+1. Run the code, which outputs pairs for each round such that everyone participates in each round.

+(factor within while loop on line 29 multiplying nrow(pairs) may be increased up to 1.0, generating more rounds but taking longer to run.)